LincanLi98/LincanLi98.github.io/_pages/about.md

 Latest Events👍
 ======
-> (Feb/24/2025) Our Latest work for a Systematic Review on **Model Extraction Attacks** entitled "A Survey of Model Extraction Attacks and Defenses in Distributed Computing Environments" is now available at ArXiv at [here](https://www.arxiv.org/abs/2502.16065).
+> (Feb/24/2025) Our Latest work for a Systematic Review on <span style="color:red">Model Extraction Attacks</span> entitled "A Survey of Model Extraction Attacks and Defenses in Distributed Computing Environments" is now available at ArXiv at [here](https://www.arxiv.org/abs/2502.16065).
 Exicited to collaborate with Prof. [Neil Gong](https://scholar.google.com/citations?user=t6uCsYoAAAAJ&hl=en) from Duke and [Kaixiang](https://www.linkedin.com/in/kaixiang-zhao/) from Notre Dame.

-😊If you find useful, considering cite our work: Kaixiang Zhao, Lincan Li, Kaize Ding, Neil Zhenqiang Gong, Yue Zhao and Yushun Dong*.
+😊 <span style="color:blue">If you find useful, considering cite our work:</span> Kaixiang Zhao, Lincan Li, Kaize Ding, Neil Zhenqiang Gong, Yue Zhao and Yushun Dong*.
 "A Survey of Model Extraction Attacks and Defenses in Distributed Computing Environments."
 ArXiv Preprint/2502.16065: 1-9.
 [Paper](https://arxiv.org/abs/2502.16065)

 > (Jan/06/2025) Excited to serve as Teaching Assistant for Department of Computer Science, FSU.